-With time the blog grew and developed and also included other aspects of life that interests me.
+With time the blog grew and developed and also included other aspects of life that interest me.
 So we now have a Fashion Fun, Beauty Buzz, and a craft corner showcasing DIY Crafts made by me 🙂

-Prior to my hair wake up call I never thought much about caring for hair.
-Sure I would make sure my daughter’s 3c/4a hair was styled everyday, but my styles were not creative and consisted of ponytails.
-I didn’t know how to cornrow, or do flat twists, I didn’t know what a twist out or box braids was or even thought to do a braid out.
+Prior to my hair wake-up call, I never thought much about caring for hair.
+Sure I would make sure my daughter’s 3c/4a hair was styled every day, but my styles were not creative and consisted of ponytails.
+I didn’t know how to cornrow or do flat twists, I didn’t know what a twist out or box braids was or even thought to do a braid out.
 I didn’t know what were “bad” ingredients in the products I was using on her hair, I was clueless!

 I NEVER embraced my naturally curly 3b hair.
 The most my natural hair would be pulled into a ponytail, never down and out.
 I didn’t know how to style it, I didn’t know what products to use.
 I straightened my hair with excessive heat for many years, pressing, flat ironing, then curling with a curling iron (in that order).
 I began to notice that when my hair was wet and supposed to be curly that I would have sections that stayed straight, at first I thought Yes!!!!
-It will be so much easier to press or flat iron if my hair is already semi straight.
+It will be so much easier to press or flat iron if my hair is already semi-straight.
 (How sad huh?)
 Then as I began on this path I realized that was horrible and I drastically reduced my heat usage.
-I can’t say that I have cut it out completely because I do sometimes enjoy my straight haired look but I have found a balance.
+I can’t say that I have cut it out completely because I do sometimes enjoy my straight-haired look but I have found a balance.